department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 [Download VA Form 10-10EZ](https://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf).

 You or someone acting as your power of attorney must sign and date the form.
 And:
-- If you’re using a power of attorney, you’ll need to submit a copy of the Power of Attorney form along with your application.
+- **If you’re using a power of attorney,** you’ll need to submit a copy of the Power of Attorney form along with your application.
-- If you sign with an "X," two people you know must witness your signature.
+- **If you sign with an "X,"** two people you know must witness your signature.
 They’ll also need to sign and print their names on the form.

-Send it here:
+Send your completed application here:

 <p class="va-address-block">
 Health Eligibility Center<br>